WTM - Natural Resources Technology & Management

 WTM-139: Watershed Management, Credits = 5

 This course explores Earth systems and natural processes that shape the Earth.
 Watershed delineations, water and nutrient cycles, and the influences of land management techniques and policies on water quality, quantity, and timing are covered.
 The course includes climatic conditions and the effects climate changes have on water quantity and quality.
 The course also explores the impact of various management practices on terrestrial system stability.
 Formerly WMGT 139.

 WTM-190: Water Quality and Environmental Chemistry, Credits = 5

-Introductory chemistry course for non-science majors.
-Covers common water quality sampling, testing, and reporting procedures and the science behind them.
-Explores the importance of accuracy, precision, and chain of custody when completing lab analyses.
+Applied lab science course focused on water chemistry for workforce education and non-science academic majors.
+Covers water quality sampling, testing, and reporting procedures for suite of common parameters and relevant background science.
+Emphasizes importance of accuracy, precision, and chain of custody when completing lab analyses.
 Recommended: WTM 139, WTM 205, WTM 239, BIOL 130, and/or EST 202.

 WTM-191: Cooperative Work Experience, Credits = 1 - 25